akashguptaIITG/image-to-text-conversion/README.md

 # image-to-text-conversion

-A simple integration of google's cloud vision api for image to text conversion
+A simple integration of google's cloud vision and AWS Rekognition api for image to text conversion

 ## Api End point (port 3000)